Integrate with Okta¶

 Once you have connected the IdP to Xi Frame, administrators will need to configure the authorization rules for the account from the “SAML2 Permissions” tab listed under the “Security” tab of the Settings page.
 Use the link to read more about User Permissions.

 You can also authorize any groups or users you want to allow to use the Xi Frame platform in whichever way you normally manage assignments in Okta.
-Reference the Okta documentation if needed.
+We recommend following the guidance of Okta’s support team provided in this link regarding group attribute statements with custom SAML applications.
+Reference Okta documentation for additional information.

 Using Okta as a SAML2 Authentication Integration¶